8 Signs Your Dog Really Does Trust You

 Her eyes say it all

 A recent study from the University of Japan found that when dogs and their owners stared into each other’s eyes during a 30-minute period, both of their oxytocin levels increased.
 Oxytocin has also been called the love hormone and the cuddle hormone (see where we’re going with this?).
 It’s used to help mothers bond with their babies and it spikes when we’re around someone we love and trust.
-Lead scientist Takefumi Kikusui believes that this result could mean that the dogs were trying to form bonds with their owners—definitely a sign of trust.
+Lead scientist Takefumi Kikusui believes that this result could mean that the dogs were trying to form bonds with their owners—definitely a dog’s sign of love and trust.

 Kenny Lamberti, acting vice president of companion animals at the HSUS, cautions that since dogs are individuals like humans, staring doesn’t necessarily mean the same thing every time it happens.
 Body language and environment should be taken into consideration, too.
 Look out for these signs that your healthy dog is actually sick.